10up/Engineering-Best-Practices/_includes/markdown/Tools.md

 <h2 id="local-development">Local Development Environments</h2>

-At 10up, we use [Vagrant](https://www.vagrantup.com/) to build and interact with virtual environments that match production as closely as possible.
-There are many different Vagrant setups and configurations available.
+At 10up, we use [Vagrant](https://www.vagrantup.com/) and/or [Docker](https://www.docker.com/) to build and interact with virtual environments that match production as closely as possible.
+There are many setups and configurations available.
 The following setups are the only ones we support internally.

 [Varying Vagrant Vagrants](https://github.com/Varying-Vagrant-Vagrants/VVV) - Our standard Vagrant setup for client sites and local development.
 This was originally a 10up project and something with which we have a lot of familiarity.

-[VIP Quickstart](https://github.com/Automattic/vip-quickstart) - A Vagrant setup meant to closely match the WordPress.com VIP environment.
-If you are working on a VIP project, it is good to have this installed to effectively test your website locally.
-We only recommend this Vagrant setup for VIP projects.

-[Variable VVV - a VVV Site Creation Wizard](https://github.com/bradp/vv) - vv makes it extremely easy to create a new WordPress site using Varying Vagrant Vagrants. vv supports site creation with many different options, including multisite, loading images from the live site, and an initial database import.
+[WP Docker](https://github.com/10up/wp-docker) - A simple Docker based development environment.
+This setup is great because it's very easy to setup, simple to interact with, and makes standarizing on package versions (i.e. PHP) extremely easy.

 <h2 id="task-runners">Task Runners {% include Util/top %}</h2>